2021 CTWC – Official Format and Schedule

 - At the designated start time, the player must verify that they are using the official CTWC stencil correctly.

-- The judge will confirm that the player is streaming AND recording.
+- The judge will confirm that the player is streaming AND recording (if recording burdens resources, an exception can be made).

 - The player must show the judge their cartridge, controller and console separately, and then insert the cartridge into the console.

 - The console must be seen powering on with the initial boot-up flash on stream.
-From this point on the console should remain on a
+From this point on the console should remain on.

 - Once the system is on, the player will reposition their webcam, and the judge will verify that their hands and face are visible.